rokibXandromeda/Automatic_door_opener-Project-/README.md

 # Computer_Architecture-CSE360-
-Automatic Door Opener.
+Project - Automatic Door Opener
 This project was made by using Arduino.

+gh repo clone rokibXandromeda/Computer_Architecture-CSE360-